Minco-inc/Arr-Utils/README.md

-# Arr Utils
+# Arutils
-The simple/lightweight prototype utility about array!
+The simple/lightweight prototype utility for array!

 # Features
 - Pick random elements from array with weights.